-During the financial year, except for Datuk Mohd Hashim Bin Hassan and Dato' Noor Azman @ Noor Hizam Bin Mohd Nurdin who did not attend any training programmes due to their busy business schedules, the other Directors have attended an inhouse training programme entitled Identifying The Opportunities And Review The Corporate Strategy and other relevant courses organized by various professional bodies and corporations.
-In addition, the Directors have been briefed and updated by the external auditors, the company secretary and the senior management on relevant new regulations and statutory requirements during the Audit Committee and Board meetings.
+During the financial year, save for Norazmi Bin Mohamed Nurdin and Dato' Nik Ismail Bin Dato' Nik Yusoff who had attended seminar on the topic of The Inside Story of the Annual Report: What You Need To Know, the other Directors have not attended any training programmes due to busy business schedules.
+However, the Directors have been briefed and updated by the company secretary and the senior management on relevant new regulations and statutory requirements during the Audit Committee and Board meetings.